nicosantangelo/github-with-a-cape/README.md

 ### Add collapsable diffs

-Be able to collapse diffs clicking on the header
+Be able to collapse diffs clicking on the header.

 ![Collapsable diffs](http://i.imgur.com/2GRlUM0.png)

 ### Show All / Hide All buttons

-Adds two buttons to collapse or uncollapse all files
+Adds two buttons to collapse or uncollapse all files.

 ![Show and hide buttons](http://i.imgur.com/1K3crFX.png)